Iran–Japan relations: Revolution to Ahmadinejad (1979-2013)

-History: Abe-Rouhani administration period (2013-2020)
+Rouhani administration (2013-2020)

 Since the resignation of President Khatami in 2005, there has been no summit meeting between Japan and Iran for a long time.
 However, in response to the result of the House of Representatives election in December 2012, Shinzo Abe returned to the Prime Minister in Japan, and in Iran, hard-line President Mahmoud Ahmadinejad reached the end of his longest term in June 2013.
 When Hassan Rouhani became president in August of the same year following the result of the presidential election, the leaders of the two countries rapidly improved their relationship.
 Prime Minister Abe was one of the first to congratulate President Hassan Rouhani on his inauguration, and in September of the following year, he sent Special Envoy of Prime Minister, Masahiko Komura, who carried the Prime Minister's letter, to Iran to meet with President Hassan Rouhani and others.
 In recent years, it has become customary for Prime Minister Abe and President Hassan Rouhani to meet at the opportunity to attend international conferences in third countries, such as the UN General Assembly held annually in New York.
 Specifically, the first summit meeting was realized after President Rouhani took office in New York, where the UN General Assembly is being held on September 26, 2013 (local time), and the following year, September 23, 2014, a second summit meeting was held in New York, also during the UN General Assembly.
 In 2015, not only did the regular summit meeting be held in New York during the UN General Assembly on September 27, but also held the summit meeting on the occasion of 60th anniversary of Asia and Africa on April 22 in Jakarta, where the anniversary was held.
 In September 2016, in New York, where the UN General Assembly was being held, the Abe-Rouhani Summit Meeting was held for the fourth time and the fifth time in total.
 In August 2016, Japan's active Prime Minister was scheduled to visit Iran for the first time in 38 years since Prime Minister Takeo Fukuda visited Iran just before the revolution.
-However Japan decided to cancel the visit.
-According to government sources, Prime Minister Abe intends to wait for the US presidential election and then reconsider the pros and cons of visiting Iran.
+However, Japan decided to cancel the visit.
+According to government sources, Prime Minister Abe intended to wait for the US presidential election and then reconsider the pros and cons of visiting Iran.